gsamokovarov/web-console/README.markdown

 Web Console [![Version](https://badge.fury.io/rb/web-console.png)](http://badge.fury.io/rb/web-console) [![Travis](https://travis-ci.org/rails/web-console.png)](https://travis-ci.org/rails/web-console)
 ===========

-No doubt, `rails console` is one of the most useful commands, Rails has to offer.
-However, sometimes you can't easily access it, or maybe you want to share it with a coworker without configuring remote desktop server.
+Running `rails console` is quite handy.
+Having your Rails application loaded in an interactive session is a great debugging tool.
+Sometimes, though, you can't easily access it, or maybe you want to easily share your session with a friend without configuring a remote desktop server.

 This is where _Web Console_ comes to play.
-It gives you the same `rails console` experience, right in the browser.
+It gives you the same `rails console` experience, but in the browser.
 Its not just a tool that let's you evaluate Ruby code, there are a lot of those.
-Its a [VT100] compatible terminal, running `rails console`.
+Its a [VT100] compatible terminal.

 ![demo](http://f.cl.ly/items/3N3K412T381u2w360F2M/Screen%20Shot%202013-09-06%20at%208.24.57%20PM.png)